Privacy Policy

 You may still manage or delete session cookies at any time through your browser settings.
 Please note: disabling strictly necessary cookies may prevent parts of the Platform from functioning correctly.

-You can manage or delete cookies through your browser settings:
+You can manage cookies through your browser settings:

-• Settings → Privacy and Security → Cookies
+• Chrome: Settings → Privacy and Security → Cookies.

-• Preferences → Privacy → Manage Website Data
+• Safari: Preferences → Privacy → Manage Website Data.

-• Options → Privacy & Security → Cookies and Site Data
+• Firefox: Options → Privacy & Security → Cookies and Site Data.

 Cookie Law Compliance